Tesla Model X SUV - Reliability & safety

 No evidence of reliability yet, but Tesla’s reputation is encouraging

 The Tesla Model X was crash-tested by Euro NCAP in late 2019, earning a five-star safety rating.
-In 2016, Tesla was the runaway winner of our Driver Power manufacturer survey, and it came an impressive third in 2021's results.
-However, we’ve heard little in the way of complaints from Model X owners, even with the vast array of technology hidden under the car’s bodywork.
+In 2016, Tesla was the runaway winner of our Driver Power manufacturer survey, and it came an impressive second in 2022's results.
+The Tesla Model X didn’t make it into the survey’s top 75 cars list, however.

 Tesla Model X reliability

-The latest Driver Power survey results place the brand well ahead of many more established rivals.
-Owners had mainly positive words for their cars, placing it top for its powertrains, and impressed with practicality and low running costs.
-However, more than 40% of owners reported a fault within the first year, which was a higher proportion than any other manufacturer.
+The latest Driver Power survey results may well place the brand well ahead of many more established rivals overall, but reliability doesn’t appear to be one of Tesla’s strong points.
+More than 44% of Tesla owners reported a fault within the first year, which was a higher proportion than any other manufacturer.
 The Model X is closely related to the Model S under the surface and that car is now well proven.
 However, some owners in America have reported faults with the ‘falcon wing’ doors.